3505 Pacific Ave. Forest Grove, OR, 97116

 About the Speaker:

-Julie Whipple is an award-winning journalist and educator
+Julie Whipple is a writer and educator based in Portland, Oregon.

-in Kenya and Tanzania where she was the East Africa correspondent for the
+in Kenya and Tanzania as the East Africa correspondent for the London-based,

-Deutsche Welle among others.
-In the United States, her work has been published
+International and Deutsche Welle among others.
+Her work has also

-in the Christian Science Monitor, The Oregonian, the Portland Business Journal
+been published in the Christian Science Monitor, The Oregonian, Portland

 Photo credit: Lukas Ketner, Portland illustrator.